0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 ![audit-2020-share-access](audit-2020-share-access.jpg)

 *after mounting it,* we see that there's a very interesting file that we can access in the `memory_analysis` folder.
-That is `lsass.zip`. `LSASS.exe` is the main authentication process in windows.
+That is `lsass.zip`.

+`LSASS.exe` is the main authentication process in **Windows**.
 This process holds the credentials of all users who had logged into the computer using one way or another.

 ![mounting-forensic-share](mounting-forensic-share.jpg)